-Development in the City of Kirkland can involve multiple City departments, such as Public Works, Planning & Community Development, Fire & Building Services.
+Development in the City of Kirkland can involve multiple City departments, such as Public Works, Planning Services, Fire & Building Services.
 Together, these departments are collectively referred to as Development Services.
 Each department has their own role in assisting you with your development goals and needs.
-To learn more about how all of these departments can serve you, visit the Development Services website.
+To learn more about how all of these departments can serve you, visit the NEW!
+Development Services Center website.

 To assist you with your new home or remodel, commercial building development, tenant improvement, or other construction project, Building Services staff will gladly help you with the following parts of the process.